Fig Gruyere Crostini

 - ½ baguette, sliced on the diagonal ¼-inch thick (I had about 21 slices)

 - Figs and fresh rosemary to garnish, optional

 - Brush baguette slices with olive oil.
-Bake 6 minutes, then flip and bake about 6 more minutes.
-Set aside to cool.
+Bake for 6 minutes, then flip, brush the other side with olive oil, and bake for about 6 more minutes.

-- Preheat oven to 400º.
-Divide the shredded Gruyere over the top of the baguette slices.
+- Divide the shredded Gruyere over the top of the baguette slices.
 Then top with the blue cheese.
 Place about a teaspoon of the fig spread over each toast.

 - Remove from the oven.
 Drizzle with honey and sprinkle with rosemary.